-Los Angeles and Riverside county health officials have issued heat alerts, with triple-digit temperatures expected to bear down on Southern California this weekend.
+A heat wave is heading toward Los Angeles, with triple-digit temperatures expected to bear down on Southern California in the days to come.
 We've collected maps and links to cooling centers, along with tips to stay cool and protect yourself against heat-related illnesses.

-The L.A.
-County Sheriff's Department issued an updated list and map of community cooling centers and KPCC has curated some other stay-cool tips for air-conditionally challenged residents across the region.
+Los Angeles County has issued an updated list of community cooling centers, and KPCC has curated some other stay-cool tips for air-conditionally challenged residents across the region.

 Below you'll find practical advice from health officials, local resources from safety professionals and questionable suggestions from formerly hot people.